pawel-sp/AppFlowController/README.md

 ## Introduction

+Please be aware of using that framework inside your production code.
+It's made only as a concept and it requires some improvements and refactoring.
+Apart from that, after migrating it to Swift 4.2 (after +2 years since the last change), I realized that I would implement some part of it totally different.

 AppFlowController is designed to improve way of displaying view controllers inside the app and make sure that only those pages which were registered previously can be shown.
 That approach guarantees that users won't see any view controller in place which wasn't predicted by developer in the app.

 ## Registering steps